ishant721/MCP-Testing-../README.md

-# MCP-Testing-.. this is the project for testing mcp project..
+# MCP-Testing-.. this is the project for testing mcp project.